-What isn't prescriptive is the route a child will take to get there; creativity and exploration and problem-solving are encouraged, children move freely around the classroom and are wholly involved with and absorbed in their learning, they work at their own pace and are assisted or prompted to solutions only as necessary.
-Older children join forces with younger, they become instructors and befrienders, revising and reinforcing their own knowledge by working with and helping younger ones.
-The apparent lack of structure can be a problem for some youngsters; others relish the freedom to explore.
+What to expect: Creativity, exploration and problem-solving are encouraged; children move freely around the classroom and should be wholly involved with and absorbed in their learning.
+They work at their own pace and are helped to solutions by staff only as necessary.
+Older children join forces with younger.

 Early years classroom materials include those that sink or float, link or fit together.
 Children learn letters by cutting them out of sandpaper and and tracing them with their fingers, numbers by forming bead chains.
 Materials are mostly natural – wood, glass or china – rather than plastic.

 At primary and secondary level, learning is more curriculum based: there are likely to be a range of tasks for a child to complete over a week, but in their own order.
 Children take responsibility for completing the tasks and discussing them with the teacher.
 No fixed lesson times, no set assignments and no formal testing.